Application Deadline: 5:00 p.m. EST, Thursday November 30, 2023

 TERMS OF THE AWARDS

-Each award will consist of up to $50,000 for one year, with an expected start date of January 1.
+Each award will consist of up to $50,000 for one year, with an expected start date of January 1, 2024.
 Funds should be expended within one year of receipt.
 Requests to change the start date or extend the funding period (no-cost extension) must be approved by the directors of the Computational Medicine Program.
 A report summarizing financial expenditures and a one-page summary of the scientific outcome of the project is required two months after the end of funding.
-When requested, all awardees will be expected to provide updates of publications and long-term grant support that originated from the award.
+When requested, all awardees will be expected to provide updates on publications and long-term grant support that originated from the award.

 All UNC-Chapel Hill faculty are eligible to apply.